sasha-lucy/paper/paper.md

 # Title
-Depression and Brain Structure in the UK Biobank
+Measurements of Depression and Brain Structure in the UK Biobank
 #Author
 Sasha Johns